biancaraetchi/inforetrieval/README.md

  [0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 1. 0.]
  [0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 1.]]
 </pre>

+As we can see in the above data, the lower the number of training images, the lower the accuracy score, ranging from 0.970 to 1.000 (1 to 10 for `number_of_training_images_per_person`).
+The variance in accuracy scores is also reflected in the confusion matrices, where some of the rows do not have a perfect prediction every time.
+This result is arising because of the lower amount of information each of the person receives while the model is being trained with the `training` data.
+Particularly, the person in the folder number `3` is more difficult to predict and requires a higher number of training images.